 Both companies face increasing competition from digitally native rivals such as Xoom, part of PayPal Holdings Inc., and Seattle-based Remitly Inc., which from their start have allowed users to transfer funds online and via mobile devices.
 Also, the rise of the blockchain and related cryptocurrencies has started to pose a challenge to the two established players, a factor MoneyGram recognized this spring by taking a $30 million investment from Ripple Inc. The deal gives MoneyGram access to Ripple’s xRapid network and XRP digital currency for cross-border settlements, and includes an option that would allow Ripple to invest a further $20 million in MoneyGram.

 Western Union reported second-quarter revenue of $1.3 billion, down 5% on a reported basis and up 4% on an adjusted constant-currency basis compared to the same quarter in 2018.
 The reported revenue excludes divestments, including the $750-million sale of its Speedpay business in May to ACI Worldwide.
-MoneyGram’s revenue totaled $323.8 billion for the quarter, down nearly 14% year-over-year.
+MoneyGram’s revenue totaled $323.8 million for the quarter, down nearly 14% year-over-year.
 The company also logged a net loss of $27.2 million, compared to net income a year ago of $2.3 million.